Road rules

 Hook turns are required when turning right at some intersections in Melbourne which have tram lines running along them.
 Their purpose is to improve traffic flow by removing turning traffic from the right lane where there is no space for a dedicated turning lane.
 For areas where trams share the right lane of the road, the use of hook turns also ensures trams going straight ahead are not held up by right turning vehicles.

-Roads in Melbourne's CBD which have some hook turns:
+Some intersections in Melbourne's CBD and South Melbourne have hook turns.

 To perform a hook turn, move into the left lane when approaching the intersection and advance across the intersection, coming to a stop within the lane that is marked for right turning traffic.
 Ensure you activate your right indicator.
 Observe the traffic lights on your right, which is the road you are turning into.
 Only complete the right turn when they change to green, which will occur after the traffic lights change to red in the road you are currently on.